hdShang/arxiv-daily/docs/cs-CL/2025-06-05/papers/250604894v1-icpc-eval-probing-the-frontiers-of-llm-reasoning-with-competitive-pr.md

 ---
 layout: default
-title: ICPC-Eval: Probing the Frontiers of LLM Reasoning with Competitive Programming Contests
+title: "ICPC-Eval: Probing the Frontiers of LLM Reasoning with Competitive Programming Contests"
 ---

 # ICPC-Eval: Probing the Frontiers of LLM Reasoning with Competitive Programming Contests